Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 1. Now you will see the Azure Portal Dashboard.
 Click on **Resource groups** from the Navigate panel to see the resource groups.

-1. Confirm you have a resource group **Activate-GenAI** present, as shown in the below screenshot.
+1. Confirm you have a resource group **DevOps-DevSecOps** present, as shown in the below screenshot.
 You need to use the **<inject key="Resource Group Name"/>** resource group throughout this challenge.

 ## Challenge Objectives: